 AITKIN COUNTY Mitigation Action Char , Hazard Mitigation Strategy Mitigation Action Status Priority Timeframe Responsibility Comments on Implementation & Integration Possible Funding AB- Hamels Education & Awareness Programs Excourage all county residents to sign up for the county's Everlessing emergency northeation alert system.
 Existing rings Congress Atlas Cousty Energency Management (ACEM) A link for the Everbridge energency northcoston crotter in located on the Artista County website and remanders are put out on the Ethertiff s Office Facebook page as well as during the NWE's Severe Worther Avanceass Week.
 Circuity All- Hacards Mitigation Preparedness is Response Support Ensure the Addia County Ensegracy Operations Plan (EOP) is updated and addresses policies is provident sameded to support EM Macatous prior to, during, and Scilleving a diseaster.
 Existing Moderate Ongoing ACEM ACEAI has an EOP that is updated on a regular basis which helps the country be ready to respond to disasters across a reage of EOI functions.
-This includes plans in place for shelvering of displaced residents and per shelvering.
+This includes place in place for shelvering of displaced residents and per shelvering.
 County 3 All- Hazarda Mittention Proportions & Response Deport Excur designated facilities are to place and prepared for providing mean case substrategy and county stoff on trained to challening operations.
-Existing Moderate Ongoing ACEM, AC Poble Health (ACPH) ACM and ACPP maintens but of shelms within the mustry on laws: basined and fire shelter operations.
-We perfore with the American Bed Cream to establish MCGs with shellines in the county to serve as official shelms continue that meet ACC shelter requirements for quar- and accomplishing.
-ACM will continue to work to ensure that all continues to work to ensure that all congusted shelms are proposed with backup guessation where seeled.
+Existing Moderate Ongoing ACEM, AC Poble Health (ACPH) ACM and ACPP maintens but of shelms within the mustry to likes; busined and for shelter operations.
+We perfore with the American Bed Cream to establish MCGs with facilities in the county to serve as official delater incitions that need ACC delay requirements for quar- and accomplishing.
+ACM will continue to work to ensure that all contrasted where are proposed with backup guessiton where seeled.
 County